 How the PropertyIQ Score Works: A Transparent Look at Our Demand Signal Model

 Most real estate platforms bury their methodology.
 We publish ours.
-The PropertyIQ Score is a demand signal model that ranks markets relative to their state average using three metrics — all from the same source, all updated monthly, all publicly verifiable.
+The PropertyIQ Score is a demand signal model that ranks markets against every other market at their level nationwide, then calibrates the scale so the midpoint lands on each market's state average — using four metrics, all updated monthly, all publicly verifiable.
 No black boxes, no proprietary data you cannot check, no vague references to "AI" doing something unspecified.

 This article explains exactly how the score is calculated, what it measures, what it does not measure, and how to use it.